92jackson/fivem-kid-friendly-mod/README.md

 #### **Q2:** I run a FiveM server, can I use this script online?

-**A2:** ~~Yes, it will work.
+**A2:** Yes, ~~it will work.
 But be warned, this script was intended for local host use and therefore does not employ any anti-cheat/hack preventions, given that this script is intended to provide a safe gaming experience for children, I highly recommend that you look into adding safety nets via a third party script(s).~~

-As of version 0.2.1, there are anti-cheat/hack preventions, see ```NETWORK_PROTECTION``` in the config.
+As of version 0.2.1, there are anti-cheat/hack preventions, see ```NETWORK_PROTECTION``` in the ```config.lua``` to prevent players spawning in inappropriate vehicles/peds/objects.